 Effective use of support

-The Sri Lankan state’s image as a credible partner within the international community has diminished, primarily because of the conduct of successive governments in relation to the U.N.
-Human Rights Council (UNHRC) process.
-Different Sri Lankan governments have taken contradictory approaches of confrontation and cooperation.
-However, even when the government has made promises to cooperate with the UNHRC, such as between 2015 and 2019 when Wickremesinghe was prime minister, it has failed to deliver on anything it has undertaken to deliver.
+The Sri Lankan state’s image as a credible partner in the international community has diminished, primarily because of the conduct of successive governments in U.N.
+Human Rights Council (UNHRC) processes.
+Different administrations have taken contradictory approaches, alternating between confrontation and cooperation.
+However, even when governments have promised to cooperate with the UNHRC, they have typically failed to deliver.
+The state continues to show poor compliance with core International Human Rights Law conventions, most of which have not been incorporated into the domestic legal system.
+Compliance with International Labour Organization (ILO) conventions remains an exception and is typically high.

 Credibility